logzio/logzio-python-handler/README.md

 #### Serverless platforms

 If you're using a serverless function, you'll need to import and add the LogzioFlusher annotation before your sender function.
 To do this, in the code sample below, uncomment the `import` statement and the `@LogzioFlusher(logger)` annotation line.
-**Note:** For the LogzioFlusher to work properly, you'll need to make sure that the logzio handler is added to the root logger, like in the configuration sample above.
+**Note:** For the LogzioFlusher to work properly, you'll need to make sure that the Logz.io. handler is added to the root logger.
+See the configuration above for an example.

 #### Code Example
 ```python